jamesjnadeau/addisoncountyfielddays/content/exhibits/4H_Horse_and_Pony.md

 management. $35/night $150 a week.
 33.**** Do not arrive before 3:00 p.m. on Sunday with your horse/pony and/or camper.****
 34. Make all checks payable to Addison County Fair & Field Days.
-35. Entries close with the postmark of July 31, {{config.year}}.
+35. Entries close with the postmark of July 30, 2021.
 36. No hay allowed in front of stalls during Field Days.
 37. NO ONE SHALL APPROACH A JUDGE WITH REGARD TO A DECISION UNLESS HE FIRST OBTAINS PERMISSION FROM THE SHOW COMMITTEE, WHO SHALL ARRANGE AN APPOINTMENT WITH THE JUDGE AT A PROPER TIME AND PLACE.

-###### ENGLISH ONLY
-BEGINNER & ADVANCED BEGINNER SHOW
+ENGLISH ONLY BEGINNER & ADVANCED BEGINNER SHOW
-Monday, August {{config.monday}}, {{config.year}} - 8:30 am RAIN OR SHINE
-**JUDGE: BETHANY WHITE   TRAIL JUDGE: KAREN MALZAC** CLASSES
+CLASSES
+1.

-1. 4-H Beginner Fitting, Grooming & Showmanship
+1. 4-H Beginner Fitting, Grooming & Showmanship Pony
-2. Open Beginner Fitting, Grooming & Showmanship
+2. Open Beginner Fitting, Grooming & Showmanship Pony
-3. Lead Line Fitting, Grooming & Showmanship (ages 4-8 years, assisted by someone 14 or over) Championship Fitting, Grooming, & Showmanship BEGINNERS (1st & 2nd place winners from classes 1, 2, 3, & 4)
+3. Lead Line Fitting, Grooming & Showmanship (ages 5-8 years, assisted by someone 14 or over) Championship Fitting, Grooming, & Showmanship BEGINNERS (1st & 2nd place winners from classes 1, 2, 3, & 4)
-4. 4-H Advanced Beginner Fitting, Grooming & Showmanship
+4. 4-H Advanced Beginner Fitting, Grooming & Showmanship Pony
-5. Open Advanced Beginner Fitting, Grooming & Showmanship
+5. Open Advanced Beginner Fitting, Grooming & Showmanship Pony
 6. Adult Walk/Trot Fitting 18 yrs and older (Must not be showing in a cantering class at anytime during field days) Championship Fitting, Grooming, & Showmanship ADVANCED BEGINNERS (1st & 2nd place winners from classes 6, 7, 8, & 9)
-7. Leadline, (English and Western), ages 4-8 years, assisted by someone 14 yrs or older.
+7. Leadline, (English and Western), ages 5-8 years, assisted by someone 14 yrs or older.
 8. Beginner Equitation
 9. Advanced Beginner Equitation
 10. Adult Walk/Trot Equitation